 The PR Newswire reports that Dr. Charles J. Winters, of Frederick Memorial Hospital, Maryland, is listed by US News and World Report as a ‘Top Doctor.’
 Dr. Winters is a neurosurgeon with a a specialized interest in adult onset hydrocephalus and the surgical treatment of dementia.

-Dr. Samuel Browd, a pediatric neurosurgeon and Director of Hydrocephalus at Seattle Children’s, led the team that performed a relatively new procedure known as Choroid Plexus Cauterization on an infant at Seattle Children’s.
-This is the first time the procedure was performed at Seattle Children’s.
-The cauterization is performed during a surgery called Endoscopic Third Ventriculostomy or ETV.
+Dr. Samuel Browd, Director of Hydrocephalus at Seattle Children’s, performed a new procedure known as Choroid Plexus Cauterization on an infant with hydrocephalus.